Patriots-Saints clash showcases aging stars Brady, Brees

 When New England quarterback Tom Brady and his prolific New Orleans counterpart, Drew Brees, take the Superdome field on Sunday, it’ll be just days after U2’s concert.
 Seems fitting, given the association the Irish rockers had with key moments for both franchises in that stadium.

 U2 played when the renovated Superdome reopened a year after Hurricane Katrina for the Saints’ triumphant 2006 home opener.
-They also played halftime of Brady and the Patriots’ maiden Super Bowl victory in the Big Easy in 2002.
+They also played halftime of Brady and the Patriots’ first Super Bowl victory in the Big Easy in 2002.

 For many football fans in New Orleans, U2’s latest Superdome show Thursday night served as an apt prelude to a game featuring two quarterbacks who are not only among the most accomplished in NFL history, but who can actually remember when “The Joshua Tree” album came out in 1987.